Emergency Fund Calculator: How Much Do You Really Need?

 Surprise costs can pop up when you least expect them.
 Medical bills, urgent home repairs, or even sudden job loss may disrupt your financial stability.
-That is why having an emergency fund calculator is essential.
-It allows you to plan better and build a safety net tailored to your lifestyle and financial situation.
+That’s where an emergency fund calculator becomes essential.
+It enables you to plan more effectively and establish a safety net tailored to your lifestyle and financial situation.

 1. What is an emergency fund and an emergency fund calculator?